It is important to get tested even if you've been vaccinated as you may still be able to carry the virus and pass it on to others.

 If you're showing no coronavirus symptoms you can be tested at a FAST testing site.

-Rapid Lateral Flow Test (LFT) kits for people with no coronavirus symptoms that can be used at home.
+Rapid Lateral Flow Device (LFD) test kits for people with no coronavirus symptoms that can be used at home.

 Children and isolation from school